 How to Share Pride Month with Your Toddler

-Toddlers aren’t too young to learn about the LGBTQIA+ community.
+Toddlers aren’t too young to learn about the LGBTQ+ community.
 Here are important lessons to teach.

 Like any topic, toddlers don’t need (or want) more than a simple, age-appropriate lesson.
-And, despite what some may say, toddlers are not too young to know about Pride or the LGBTQIA+ community.
+And, despite what some may say, toddlers are not too young to know about Pride or the LGBTQ+ community.

 “Toddlers are old enough to decide if they want to hug someone, so that’s basically teaching them consent,” says Holly Moyseenko (she/her), a sexual health educator.
 “How hard could it be to begin to talk about Pride?”

-It’s critical that we teach our children how to respect themselves and others.
-We can teach toddlers that kindness and diversity are amazing traits; we can also show them that the LGBTQIA+ community is full of talented, beautiful and unique people who deserve and need allyship.
+It’s important that we teach our children how to respect themselves and others.
+We can teach toddlers that kindness and diversity are amazing traits; we can also show them that the LGBTQ+ community is full of talented, beautiful and unique people who deserve and need allyship.
 But first, parents and caregivers need to do a little self-reflection.

-“[If you are a] cishet parent, it is essential to assess your own level of comfort with the queer community and what contributes to [any] resistance,” says Dr. Alfonso Ferguson (he/him), a counselor educator at Saybrook University and the founder of Goodwerk, a psychotherapy company primarily serving LGBTQIA+ BIPOC community members.
+“[If you’re a] cishet parent, it’s essential to assess your own level of comfort with the queer community and what contributes to [any] resistance,” says Dr. Alfonso Ferguson (he/him), founder of Goodwerk, a psychotherapy company primarily serving LGBTQ+ BIPOC community members.
 He says that when you avoid looking at the bias you bring into introductions about Pride or the queer community, you can inadvertently but “negatively influence the child’s thoughts, feelings and perception of the queer community.”

 For both queer families and allies with young kids, Pride can be introduced anytime of the year and should be incorporated into daily life.
 Sa’iyda Shabazz (she/her), lesbian mom from California, says, “When my son was little, I used picture books to talk about Pride.
 We had a few, and I remember him liking one about Stonewall.
 At that age, picture books were how we related to a lot of social issues.
 I think it was easier for me as a queer parent to relate how the books applied to history in my life because I could use examples from our life.”
 She said that books give all kids something concrete they can relate to, though.
 Kids can recall characters and stories and apply those lessons to their real lives.